Temple Researchers Testing Miniature Lung Coils as a Novel Treatment For Emphysema

 “Our involvement in the RENEW study means that we can give emphysema patients an option that most hospitals don’t offer,” continues Dr. Criner, who is also Director of the nationally ranked Temple Lung Center, one of the nation’s leaders in the diagnosis, treatment and research of patients with complex lung problems.

 The RePneu coils are pre-formed into a coil shape, but they are delivered to the lung in a straight configuration.
 When the coils are deployed into the lung, they recover to their original shape, gathering and compressing diseased tissue and allowing the healthy tissue to function better.
 The coils are a permanent implant.
-Click here watch a video of the procedure.

 This research study is a randomized controlled study.
 After a pre-screening process, those who meet the clinical criteria for study participation are randomized to either standard-of-care (the control group) or undergo the coil procedure.
 After the 12-month study is complete, those in the control group may have a chance to receive the coil.
 This will be decided after a medical committee and the FDA reviews the study safety data and allows the study to proceed.